 - “How to Use Scrivener (The Basics)” via Sterling & Stone

-Excel from Microsoft & Google Sheets
+Microsoft Excel & Google Sheets

 What is it?

-Excel and Google Sheets are the two most popular spreadsheet applications, which organize and analyze data in tabular form.
+Excel and Sheets are the two most popular spreadsheet applications, which organize and analyze data in tabular form.

 While authors out there do use spreadsheets to organize their writing projects rather than or in addition to using it for their sales data or budgets (it’s what they’re used to doing), I would not recommend using a spreadsheet application for organizing your writing projects.
 Everything Excel can be made to do, OneNote/EverNote does better (and prettier).
 To drive this point home, I’d also like to add that if you ever do have some urgent need to put something into Excel (maybe you just don’t like the Tables in OneNote), you can easily embed an Excel worksheet in your OneNote.